Top 10 Best NFL Players of the 1920s

 Its Joeysworld

-Ernie Nevers Ernest Alonzo Nevers, sometimes known by the nickname "Big Dog", was an American football/baseball player and football coach who played American football as a fullback for the Duluth Eskimos and the Chicago Cardinals of the National Football League.
+Ernest Alonzo Nevers (June 11, 1902 - June 3, 1976), known by the nickname "Big Dog," was an American football and baseball player and coach.
+He played as a fullback in the NFL for the Duluth Eskimos and the Chicago Cardinals.
+Nevers was also a coach at both the collegiate and professional levels.

 Ernie Nevers was truly an all-around player, playing for both the Duluth Eskimos and the Chicago Cardinals.
 He once played 29 games in 1926 and participated in 1,711 of the possible 1,740 minutes.
 He played both ways, and on Thanksgiving Day in 1929 for the Cardinals, he became an NFL legend by scoring 40 points.
 No other teammate scored a point in the historic 40-6 win over the mighty Chicago Bears.
 Nevers also played baseball as a pitcher and gave up two home runs to Babe Ruth in his 60-home run 1927 season.